-, - Follow up report of the Special Rapporteur on extrajudicial, summary or arbitrary executions, Christof Heyns on his mission to India in 2012 May 2015 A/HRC/29/37/Add.3 In the present report, the Special Rapporteur on extrajudicial, summary or arbitrary executions analyses the steps taken by India to implement the recommendations contained in the report made following his visit to the country from 19 to 30 March 2012.
+Follow up report of the Special Rapporteur on extrajudicial, summary or arbitrary executions, Christof Heyns on follow-up to country recommendations - India.

+(29th HRC Session June 2015) In the present report, the Special Rapporteur on extrajudicial, summary or arbitrary executions analyses the steps taken by India to implement the recommendations contained in the report made following his visit to the country from 19 to 30 March 2012.
 During that visit, the Special Rapporteur documented extrajudicial killings by security officers, the State Police, Armed Forces and armed groups.
 He also reported killings related to communal violence and practices affecting women's right to life as a serious problem in some areas of the country.
 In addition, he noted a number of challenges at various stages of the accountability process leading to impunity in many instances.

 Since the visit, the Government has taken some steps to address human rights violations committed against women and in support of victims of terrorist-related activities.
 However, vulnerable groups remain at risk of violent and often lethal attacks.
 Impunity remains a serious challenge, as does the implementation of existing guidelines and directives issued by the courts and national human rights institution.
-The Special Rapporteur urges the

-Government to implement the recommendations contained in the visit report insofar as this has not been done.
+The Special Rapporteur urges the Government to implement the recommendations contained in the visit report insofar as this has not been done.